jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{% note %}}
-### Bringing DevEx and DevOps Together
+### Bringing DevOps and DevEx Together
-The convergence of DevEx and DevOps represents a strategic alignment that breaks down traditional silos between developers and operations teams, fostering a culture of collaboration and mutual understanding.
 When organizations prioritize DevEx, they ensure that devs have access to tools and processes that not only streamline their workflow but also facilitate a smoother transition of code from development to production.
 This alignment encourages both teams to work closely from the outset of projects, sharing insights, feedback, and responsibilities, which enhances the efficiency of the development lifecycle and leads to higher quality outcomes.
+Which strenghtens DevOps culture and practices.
 {{% /note %}}

 ---